5.4 Facilitating the Gathering

 - Respond to student questions and/or concerns

 In PathwayConnect, a method has been developed that gives most students opportunities to lead.
 At least once during PathwayConnect, each member of the group should serve as a “lead student.”
 In large PathwayConnect groups, two students may be paired up to act as lead students together.
 Rather than a lecture-based educational process, lead students are directed to engage fellow classmates in discussion and learning activities — encouraging all students to participate in the learning environment.

 - Age 18–30 groups: Minimum of one lead student each week for PathwayConnect academic gatherings.
 (Institute courses are facilitated by institute personnel or stake-appointed instructors.)

-- Age 31+ Groups: Minimum of two lead students each week — one for PathwayConnect academic gatherings, and one for PathwayConnect religion gatherings.
+- Age 31 and over groups: Minimum of two lead students each week — one for PathwayConnect academic gatherings, and one for PathwayConnect religion gatherings.

 When possible, missionaries should invite an exemplary PathwayConnect graduate to act as the lead student for the first academic gathering of a brand-new PathwayConnect group.
 The same process should also be followed for the first religion gathering of a brand-new group (only applicable to age 31+ Standard-version groups).
 When this is not possible, a missionary may lead the gathering.